 before.
 Why didn't you use wood or aluminium like most others do?

-A: Steel is very sturdy and therefore can be thin.
-For the same exterior size we now can have more air inside, which in part explains the relatively small size of our units compared to the size of the sounds they can reproduce.
+A: Steel is very sturdy and therefore can be thin in comparison to other materials, for the same rigidity.
+For a given exterior size we now can have more air inside, which in part explains the relatively small size of our units compared to the size of the sounds they can reproduce.

 Q: I am convinced.
 Where can I buy them and what do they cost?